Pergau Dam

-Pergau station or formally known as Stesen Janaelektrik Sultan Ismail Petra is a hydroelectric power station in Kuala Yong, Kelantan, Malaysia.
+Pergau station, formally known as Stesen Janaelektrik Sultan Ismail Petra, is a hydroelectric power station in Kuala Yong, Jeli District, Kelantan, Malaysia.

 It is located about 100 km west of Kota Bharu.

 Power station

 The power station is an underground hydroelectric power station, using 4 turbines each with 150 MW of installed capacity.
 The station is operated by Tenaga Nasional.

 Overview

 The construction, which was undertaken by Balfour Beatty and Cementation International.
 Construction started in 1991 and was completed in 2000.
 In 2003 the dam was officially opened by Sultan Ismail Petra the Sultan of Kelantan.
 The dam's power station was named after the Sultan as the "Sultan Ismail Petra Hydro Electric Power Station".